sridharindraganti/Networking-Social/README.md

-**`Vehicle Social Network: A Social Platform for License Plate Communication`**
+# Vehicle-Social-Network: A Social Platform For License Plate Communication

-Abstract: - A social platform, "The Social Platform for License Plate Communication," tackles the annoyances of reaching out to parked vehicle owners.
+**Abstract: -** A social platform, "The Social Platform for License Plate Communication," tackles the annoyances of reaching out to parked vehicle owners.
 It can be quite frustrating, especially if they're blocking driveways, parked illegally, or you urgently need to deliver a message.
 When a person is attempting to connect with the vehicle owners, they must sign up on a cumbersome website with low usability.
 Once registered, they can